 They are usually intended to be taken by mouth as a pill, capsule, tablet, liquid, or powder.
 Supplements are meant to supplement a balanced diet.

-There is NO supplement that is going to take the place of a balanced and adequate diet, so if someone is selling you that, run away fast.
+There is NO nutrition supplement for runners that is going to take the place of a balanced and adequate diet, so if someone is selling you that, run away fast.

 Supplements are taken for a variety of reasons such as to directly or indirectly improve athletic performance, enhance recovery from exercise, to ensure adequate intake for overall health, and to correct or prevent nutrient deficiencies.